Workplace Pensions for Church Employers

 What if I only employ ‘entitled’ staff?

-These staff have the right to join a pension scheme and this must be a tax-registered pension scheme.
+These staff have the right to join a pension scheme, this must be a tax-registered pension scheme, and you must write to staff to let them know that they can join.

 If you do not wish to pay contributions, you cannot use PB 2014, but you can approach NEST.